amberstar/State/Codegen.md

 # State Code Generation

-You can design your models in Xcode Data Modeler, and use mogenerator to generate code.
+You can design models in Xcode Data Modeler, and use mogenerator to generate code.

 - [Designing Models in the Xcode Data Modeler] (#designing-models-in-the-xcode-data-modeler)